Psychology (PSYC)

 PSYC 242.
 Theories and Research in Personality.
 1 Unit.

 The field of personality focuses primarily on explaining individual differences in behavior.
 This course introduces students to the diverse ways of conceptualizing, assessing, and studying personality so as to enhance the student's appreciation of the multifaceted nature of behavior.
 It emphasizes the variety of options and possibilities for analyzing and evaluating individual differences and applies empirical findings to everyday life.
 Prerequisite: PSYC 101S.
-Offered every semester.
+Offered at least once every two years.

 PSYC 251V.
 Psychopathology.
 1 Unit.

 This course focuses on Stetson's Human Diversity Value.
 This course provides an overview of mental health disorders.
 The major psychological disorders, including schizophrenia, mood disorders, anxiety disorders, somatoform and dissociative disorders, personality disorders, eating disorders, substance related disorders, and sexual and gender identity disorders, are explored from biological, psychodynamic, behavioral, cognitive, humanistic, and sociocultural perspectives.
 The investigation of each disorder covers symptoms, contributing factors, and treatment options.
 Prerequisite: PSYC 101S.
-Offered every semester.
+Offered at least once every year.

 PSYC 275.
 Seminar.
 1 Unit.